Repair, replace, and adjust the controls and cables for the /2, /5, and later.

 16. The R75/5 throttle cables must come straight up for some distance from the carb.
 If it immediately bends over towards the underside of the tank, it can affect the sync.
 I have seen owners tie wrap the cable to the spark plug wire to keep it vertical.

-B. Front brake and clutch cables
+Front brake and clutch cables

 The front brake and clutch cables on the /2 and /5 do break.
-They usually break at the top end and it is usually due to lack of maintenance.
+They usually break at the top end, and it is usually due to a lack of maintenance.
 The lower ends of both are a straight pull and not subject to bending, like at the top, at the control lever.
 The break is within about the first 1/2″ (5-15 mm) of the barrel.
-The barrel begins to stick in the lever due to lack of oil.
+The barrel begins to stick in the lever due to a lack of oil.
 To inspect it is very easy.
 Slowly pull the lever and watch the wire that is now exposed.
 It should move freely and not in small jerks.
 The jerks show that the barrel is sticking in the lever.
 The wire bends slightly to accommodate the stuck barrel.
 That bending is what finally causes it to break.
 One drop of oil is enough to fix it.
-Depending upon the weather and amount of riding in the rain, will determine how often to do it.
+Depending on the weather and amount of riding in the rain will determine how often to do it.

-a.
 Removing a /2 cable at the top end.

-The cable pulled out of the adjuster
+Photo #31 shows the cable pulled out of the adjuster

 Slowly release the clutch lever while pulling with your right hand.
 The cable sheath will follow it, as before, giving you the slack necessary to rotate the wire back through the slot and in place.
 Release the cable and adjust the adjuster as needed.
-This adjustment should only be about one turn out.
+This adjustment should only be about a turn or two out.
 Any extra slack should be adjusted at the bottom end.
 This way you have the room to easily change (tighten up) the adjustment as the cable stretches out.

-b.
 Removing and installing the /5 and later clutch cable

-The /5 uses a slightly different system from the /2 and it takes a bit more work.
+The /5 uses a slightly different system from the /2, and it takes a bit more work.
 The advantage of the /5 system is that the upper cable end is completely covered and stays clean and dry.
-The /2 can collect dirt and that causes wear.
+The /2 can collect dirt, and that causes wear.
 I much prefer the /2 system as it is easier to adjust, lube, change and inspect.